kanidm/kanidm/README.md

 other systems and application to authenticate against.
 The project aims for the highest levels of reliability, security and ease of use.

-The goal of this project is to be a complete idetity management provider, covering the broadest possible set of requirements and integrations.
+The goal of this project is to be a complete identity management provider, covering the broadest possible set of requirements and integrations.
 You should not need any other components (like Keycloak) when you use Kanidm.
 We want to create a project that will be suitable for everything from personal home deployments, to the largest enterprise needs.